 - A Culture of Care is the University of Alberta's three-year safety action plan to embed health and safety as a core value within the university community.

-- In 2024-25, the university community is exploring ways of building capacities and seeking opportunities for transparent and non-hierarchical paths to conflict resolution.
-Some of this work is being actioned through the university's draft Integrated Action Plan for Building and Sustaining a Vibrant and Interconnected University Community, under “Supporting Uncomfortable Encounters.”
+- The university community is exploring ways of building capacities and seeking opportunities for transparent and non-hierarchical paths to conflict resolution.
+Contact vpacb@ualberta.ca to learn more.

-- Facilitated by the Office of the Provost, the university community is currently exploring ways and resources to foster respectful dialogues and free expression awareness on campuses.
-To connect with someone on this topic, contact the Office of the Provost (pvpa@ualberta.ca).
+- Facilitated by the Office of the Provost, the university community is currently exploring ways and resources to foster pluralism, respectful dialogues and free expression awareness on campuses.
+To connect with someone on this topic, contact vpacb@ualberta.ca.

 - Facilitated by the Office of the Provost and External Relations, the university community is currently exploring additional ways and resources to: